 - Reconnect with friends and family – there is never enough time in the world for this.
 Life is short, so your single time should be focused on spending time with family and close friends because we all know that when we get busy with work and life, we fail to make the appropriate effort.

 - Work on your career – you have time to figure out what you want out of your career and where you want to end up.
-If what you’re currently doing isn’t suitable for you, now is the time to take steps towards change and bring your goals to reality.
+If what you’re currently doing isn’t suitable, now is the time to take steps toward change and bring your goals to reality.

 - Develop personal interests and hobbies – how many of us in adulthood have gotten busy with work, relationships, and just going out to a happy hour that we’ve neglected to develop hobbies and interests for ourselves?
 It’s harder to make time for this when you’re working full time and balancing work and life; however, developing this side of you is essential.
 It can serve as an outlet for stress release and help you reconnect with who you are.
-Plus, when you’re single, this is a great way to just meet people with similar interests!
+Plus, this is a great way to meet people with similar interests when you’re single!

 - Read – everyone should figure out how to read every day.
 A good book is not only a great way to bury yourself in a story and escape reality (should you need to), but it’s also super relaxing, can help you to unwind, and can be a great source of learning.